JonatanN3/Building-and-Managing-an-Active-Directory-Environment-in-Microsoft-Azure/README.md

 **Explanation:** This final verification confirms that **Client-1** can communicate with **dc-1** and that the DNS settings are correctly configured to point to the domain controller.
 That completes the infrastructure setup required before deploying Active Directory.

 <h2>Phase 2: Active Directory Domain Services Deployment</h2>
-With the Azure infrastructure in place, the next phase focuses on installing and configuring Active Directory Domain Services, promoting the server to a Domain Controller, creating the domain environment, and joining the client machine to the domain.<br><br>
+With the Azure infrastructure in place, the next phase focuses on installing and configuring Active Directory Domain Services, promoting the server to a Domain Controller, creating the domain environment, and joining the client machine to the domain.<br>

 <h3>Server Manager Dashboard</h3>
 <img width="1536" height="1024" alt="LabA1" src="https://github.com/user-attachments/assets/6b96491b-0e18-465b-afc9-7b25748927f9" />